bhishekarora/bhishekarora.github.io/_posts/2024-11-03-facial-biometric-solution-implementation.md

     *   Integrates with identity verification APIs (e.g., Aadhaar).

-    *   Captures frames for liveness detection and facial vector analysis of live frames to detect liveness.
+    *   Captures frames for liveness detection and facial vectors(4096) analysis of live frames to detect liveness via the Aeropass Liveness Server

 2.  **Backend (AeroPass Server)**:

-    *   Receives data from the app, including facial recognition data and PNR details.
+    *   Receives data from the app, including facial recognition data and PNR details from BP scan.

     *   Validates user identity at the boarding gates in coordination with the airport DCS systems.

+    *   Exposes APIs for Aero pass gate controller to fetch facial data from PNR queries via BP QR scan.

 3.  **Identity Verification**: